wookieewrath/CMPUT404-assignment-css-hell/README.md

 Modifications made in Gutenberg Docs:
 =================

 Changed backgrounds and fonts to match theme of novel.
 However, I left the fonts in the body of the docs as-is, as changing those fonts could make it difficult to read.
+Experimented with gradients for the backgrounds, and shadows for the fonts.